-Table 6 Need for Additional Pitches

-6.22 Using this evidence as a baseline, the Council will continue to keep up to date with the need for pitches within the borough by monitoring unauthorised encampments and keeping track of the number of pitches available at the designated site at The Haven, South Bank.

-6.23 The Haven currently provides 18 pitches.
-It is envisaged that an extension to this site will provide for the new household formation coming from the site and will accommodate the identified need for additional pitches over the plan period.

-6.24 There are currently no sites for Travelling Showpeople in the borough and the GTAA indicates that there will be no demand for such a site within the Local Plan period.

-6.25 During the 2020/21 monitoring period there was no planning applications for gypsy or traveller sites within the borough.
+- 6.23 Using this evidence as a baseline, the Council will continue to keep up to date with the need for pitches within the borough by monitoring unauthorised encampments and keeping track of the number of pitches available at the designated site at The Haven, South Bank. - 6.24 The Haven currently provides 18 pitches.
+It is envisaged that an extension to this site will provide for the new household formation coming from the site and will accommodate the identified need for additional pitches over the plan period. - 6.25 There are currently no sites for Travelling Showpeople in the borough and the GTAA indicates that there will be no demand for such a site within the Local Plan period. - 6.26 During the 2021/22 monitoring period there was no planning applications for gypsy or traveller sites within the borough.